-Trump to pardon pundit D'Souza for breaking campaign laws
+Trump pardons pundit D'Souza, lifestyle maven Stewart may be next

-WASHINGTON (Reuters) - U.S. President Donald Trump said he will grant a full pardon on Thursday to conservative commentator Dinesh D’Souza, who pleaded guilty in 2014 to federal campaign finance law violations.
+WASHINGTON/ON AIR FORCE ONE (Reuters) - President Donald Trump on Thursday granted a pardon to conservative commentator Dinesh D’Souza, who pleaded guilty in 2014 to U.S. campaign finance law violations, and said he was considering pardoning lifestyle maven Martha Stewart.

+After earlier tweeting his decision on D’Souza, Trump told reporters on a flight to Houston that was also weighing a pardon for Stewart, who was convicted in 2004 on charges of conspiracy, obstruction of justice and making false statements related to a probe of alleged insider trading.

+James Comey, who Trump fired as FBI director last year and has repeatedly attacked, served as the lead federal prosecutor in Stewart’s case.

+Trump was an executive producer on a TV spinoff of his own program called “Martha Stewart: The Apprentice” starring Stewart.

+Trump also told reporters he might pardon a woman serving a federal prison sentence over a drug-related charge after reality television star Kim Kardashian discussed the case with him at the White House on Wednesday.

-The announcement drew criticism from some Democrats and legal analysts who said the Republican president had undermined the rule of law with a series of pardons based on political considerations.
+The announcement on D’Souza drew criticism from some Democrats and legal analysts who said the Republican president had undermined the rule of law with a series of pardons based on political considerations.

-“Will be giving a Full Pardon to Dinesh D’Souza today.
-He was treated very unfairly by our government!”
-Trump said on Twitter.
-D’Souza retweeted Trump’s tweet but did not comment otherwise.
+On Twitter, Trump wrote that D’Souza “was treated very unfairly by our government!”

 He was sentenced to five years of probation.
-The government had urged a prison sentence of 10 to 16 months to discourage future abuse of the election process, including by “well-heeled individuals who are tempted to use their money to help other candidates.”
+Prosecutors had urged a prison sentence of 10 to 16 months to discourage future abuse of the election process, including by “well-heeled individuals who are tempted to use their money to help other candidates.”

 D’Souza waited until “the last possible moment” before trial to admit guilt, the government said, then went on television shows and the internet to say he was “selectively” targeted for prosecution.